nayelyrodarte/skin-tracker/README.md

 # skin-tracker 💄
-A skin care routine weekly calendar I made as a final project for the Centraal Academy's (@ Mexico City) bootcamp.
+A skin care routine calendar I made as a final project for the Centraal Academy's (@ Mexico City) bootcamp.